Swap Algorithm

 Nabla uses single-sided liquidity pools to facilitate all swap orders.
 These swaps are routed directly between two swap pools through the Nabla Router, for the two relevant currencies involved in the transaction.

-Multihop swaps are possible between "pool ensembles" or "pool hubs."
-A pool ensemble is a combination of a Router, a Backstop Pool, and Swap Pools.
+Multihop swaps are possible between "pool hubs."
+A pool hub is a combination of a Router, a Backstop Pool, and Swap Pools.
 If an asset is not available in one pool ensemble but is available in another, the swap is performed using a shared intermediary asset.
-This means that the asset being swapped out from the initial pool ensemble is exchanged into a common intermediary asset through the Nabla Portal, and then swapped again into the desired asset in the target pool ensemble.
+This means that the asset being swapped out from the initial pool hub is exchanged into a common intermediary asset through the Nabla Portal, and then swapped again into the desired asset in the target pool hub.

-This process allows for greater flexibility and liquidity across Nabla, enabling users to trade between multiple assets even if they are not directly paired within the same pool ensemble.
+This process allows for greater flexibility and liquidity across Nabla, enabling bots to trade between multiple assets even if they are not directly paired within the same pool hub.

 There is a flat fee of 0.05% on each swap, which is deducted from the pay-out currency.
 The collected fee is being split between the swap-out pool LPs, the backstop pool and the protocol.
-The current fee split (Nabla Mainnet Alpha) is as follows: - 0.02% is accruing to the swap-out pool LPs - 0.03% is accruing to the backstop pool - 0.00% is accruing to the protocol (on mainnet initially set to 0% - the DAO can decide to set this to a non-zero value)
+The current fee split (Nabla Mainnet Alpha) is as follows: - 0.025% is accruing to the swap-out pool LPs - 0.025% is accruing to the backstop pool - 0.00% is accruing to the protocol (the DAO can decide to set this to a non-zero value)

 All swap fee parameters can be adapted for each pool individually via governance vote.